shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 --scope $AKS_ID/namespaces/dev
 ```

 When you logged in to access the Kubernetes API via the kubectl command, you were prompted to log in with your Microsoft Entra ID.
-The kubelogin plugin stored the OIDC token in the **~/.kube/cache/kubelogin** directory.
+The kubelogin plugin stores the OIDC token in the **~/.kube/cache/kubelogin** directory.
 In order to quickly test the permissions of a different user, we can simply move the JSON file to a different directory.

 Run the following command to move the cached credentials to its parent directory.